MatthewDailey/open-sdr/README.md

 [Claude Desktop](https://modelcontextprotocol.io/quickstart/user) is a great MCP client to get started with.
 This will allow you to make requests of OpenSDR like any other LLM tool without using the terminal.

+## Note taking

+By default OpenSDR will takes notes to a sub-directory `./sdr_notes` from whereever you run it.
+You can prompt it not to take notes of course.

 ## How does it work?

 OpenSDR accesses Linkedin using [Puppeteer](https://pptr.dev/) to manage a browser that the user logs into.